Table of Content

 1) Sketch wireframes or mockups

-2) Define UI/UX flows and architecture
+2) Define User Interface and User Experience (UI/UX) flows and architecture

-3) Collaborate with developers for technical feasibility
+3) Collaborate with Developers for technical feasibility

 4) Ensure designs align with sprint goals